 Why are Long-Tail Keywords Important For SEO

 Why are Long-Tail Keywords Important For SEO?
-Why long-tail keywords bring in better conversions and lower bounce rate?
+Why do long-tail keywords bring in better conversions and lower bounce rates?

 In a general perspective, a keyword is nothing but a word, which has got a great significance.
 But let’s talk from a website owner’s perspective.

 It’s just a phrase, for which you would like to rank number one on google.
 Yes, everyone wants to rank number one.